 Nearly ten years ago, Divio made the decision to switch from PHP as the language of choice for our web projects, to Python and Django.
-It turned out to be one of the best things we ever did.

 It’s also true that Django looked better than anything that had come before.
 Even ten years ago, Django made PHP look like a ragbag of ill-assorted bits.
 Its architecture was elegant, its concept was modern and the implementation was of a very high standard.
 Django was full of promise.
 But PHP was still in its heyday, and Django was still brand new.
 Jumping off the seemingly-unstoppable PHP train wasn’t the obvious thing to do, or something we did lightly.